 BTW, if you’re freaking out about that chilled Pinot bit, you have to try it.
 Chilling your red wines slightly not only makes them that much more refreshing on a hot summer day, but is actually how red wines should be served- slightly below room temperature.
 It will balance and enhance their flavor profiles, and take the edge off the alcohol taste a little bit, too.
 Pop them in the fridge for 15 minutes or so before serving.
 Trust me!
 Before I became a private chef I worked in the wine industry for several years, so I know these things.

 I really value that time I spent working at wineries because it gave me a solid base of knowledge as far as wine pairing that helps me tremendously in my career now.
 So today I will impart some of that wine savvy on all of you with the most no-brainer, super wine-friendly appetizer for your next summer soiree.
+Want to know the easiest/most foolproof way to pair your wines with your food?
+Use the wine in the food you’re cooking.
+I know.
+Ingenious, right?
+I took these peak season plums and lightly poached them in Estancia’s 2014 Pinot Noir along with a little sugar, a handful of assorted herbs and a strip of lemon peel.

 Then I wrapped the drained and cooled plum wedges in thinly sliced ribbons of salty prosciutto to balance out their sweetness.
 The final step in this recipe is to pour the remainder of that bottle of wine into glasses to enjoy with your cute little plum bites, which brings me to another wino tip: never cook with wine that isn’t fit to drink.